TheDoctorMarc-Learning-Projects/AI_RPG_Design/README.md

 ## To Avoid:
 **“Metagaming”** : when a player uses knowledge not in disposition of the character (s)he controls in order to succeed in the gameplay.
->An example would be when you complete a level, and afterwards you go back with the purpose of grinding.
+An example would be when you complete a level, and afterwards you go back with the purpose of grinding.
 Then, you, the player, already know where is every enemy, and how to defeat it, so it breaks the believability.

->How to avoid it: as a developer you could perfectly: alter the location of (some) enemies every time the player re-enters the level, or even just swap the location of groups of enemies.
+**How to avoid it:** as a developer you could perfectly:
+A) alter the location of (some) enemies every time the player re-enters the level, or even just
+B) swap the location of groups of enemies.
 This way, the game keeps the surprise factor (tension), with the character and the player at the same time.